ckglidden/UPCH-species-distribution-tutorial/README.md

     //create reducer to get sum per class per territory var reducer = ee.Reducer.sum().group(1, 'class').group(1, 'territory');

-  // now create a territories object that for each 1km, add info from each feature, add the image, and then sums per group combination (feature x land-class)
+  // now create a territories object that for each 1km pixel, add info from each feature, add the image, and then sums per group combination (feature x land-class)
   //each pixel using the reducer above
     var territoriesData = pixelArea.addBands(territory).addBands(image)
         .reduceRegion({